gsiciliano/vagrant_base/readme.md

 To run ansible for deploy apps use:

-`ansible-playbook playbook.yml -i inventory/<server-inventory> -t "deploy-zanichelli-app" -v`
+`ansible-playbook playbook.yml -i inventory/<server-inventory> -t "deploy-<appname>-app" -v`

-in cygwin terminal from Windows o shell terminal in Linux
+in cygwin terminal from Windows or shell terminal in Linux